 That’s fraud by omission, or illegal baselining.
 And now some are calling it out.

-I was not alone.
-Attorneys like Carney Anne Nasser intentionally omitted information, for well over a decade, about the actual impacts of their work.
+Attorneys like Carney Anne Nasser intentionally omitted information, for well over a decade, about the actual impacts of her work – especially in her role defining what “animal law” means as a Fellow at Harvard.

 People like Nasser got paid to play the hero.
 But it was an illusion.
 On balance, Nasser did more to privilege her children, at cost to others, than help animals.
 Even as the climate crisis exacerbated conditions for animals and the most vulnerable, and growth killed off vastly more wildlife than humans could save, Nasser fronted as constantly protecting animals – moving the goalposts each time away from a standard that would have actually protected them in order to falsely claim victory.